 The GTSR Electrical Team is tasked with the design and implementation of the various electrical subsystems required for a solar-powered vehicle.
 From the solar cells to the battery pack to the power train, we deal with ultra-high efficiency and solid reliability.
-We get the opportunity to work on cutting edge designs and with power electronics developed by various international firms and research organizations.
+We get the opportunity to work on cutting-edge designs and with power electronics developed by various international firms and research organizations.
 Our members range in disciplines from pure CS to analog and digital design.
-The electrical team is subdivided into four sub-teams: Auxiliary Systems, Batteries and BMS, Drivetrain, Solar and MPPT.
+The electrical team is subdivided into four sub-teams: Auxiliary Systems, Batteries and BMS, Powertrain, Solar and MPPT.

 Joseph is a second-year Electrical Engineering student from Jakarta, Indonesia.
 As the team’s Electrical Lead, he oversees the design and implementation of all electrical systems for GTSR’s solar car, ensuring that all regulatory standards are met.
 Outside of Solar Racing, he enjoys playing volleyball, Super Smash Bros, and exploring Atlanta.

 Steven is a second-year Computer Science major.
 As Auxiliary Systems Co-Lead, he oversees low-voltage electronics systems in the car, with a specific focus on supporting the software aspects of these systems.
 On campus, Steven is also involved in the Invention Studio and SGA.